 Why is a 401(k) a bad idea?
 Why don’t rich people use them?
 And seriously, are they worthy of being called a scam?

-Did I also mention that your 401k account value may plummet—it happened in 2008 and is happening again now with the Coronavirus pandemic.
+Did I also mention that your 401k account value may plummet—it happened in 2008 and could happen again.

 Oh, and you won’t be able to deploy funds into high return investments like real estate.